-Hawaii’s Big Island is actually called Hawaii – but that’s too confusing – so it goes by its nickname, the Big Island.
-Nice and simple, straight forward – deceptively bland.
+Hawaii’s Big Island is actually called Hawaii – but that’s too confusing because we refer to the island of Oahu as Hawaii – so it goes by its nickname, the Big Island.
+Nice and simple, straight forward – yet deceptively bland.

 Here’s my list of the things you don’t want to miss on the Big Island: